 This program is our way of saying “thank you” to the specialists in their fields who have decided to cooperate with Spyrosoft for an extended period (more than four years).
 Also, I believe it is an attractive financial offer, especially because the company is still growing.

-And what are the development plans for Spyrosoft’s foreign sites?
+What are the development plans for our foreign sites?

 KW: We currently have foreign sites in Romania, Croatia, Germany, the UK, the US, Argentina, and India.
 Such distribution of Spyrosoft’s offices allows us to cover most time zones, which is essential from the client’s perspective.
 In addition, it will enable Spyrosoft to recruit employees from different parts of the world and make our company a more diverse place.
 Finding good specialists is always tricky, but thanks to such geographical distribution, recruiting the necessary specialists has become much more manageable.
 As for plans, we certainly plan to employ more people from outside of Poland than we currently do.
 Of course, we will continue recruiting employees in Poland.
 We do not intend to limit the recruitment activities here.